codacy/git-version/README.md

 1.0.0
 ```

 Versions are incremented since the last tag.
-The patch version is incremented by default, unless there is at least one commit since the last tag, containing `feature:` or `breaking:` in the message.
+The patch version is incremented by default, unless there is at least one commit since the last tag, containing a minor or major identifier (defaults to `feature:` or `breaking:`) in the message.

-On branches other than master and `dev` the version is a variation of the latest common tag with master, and has the following format:
+On branches other than the master/main and development branch (default to `master` and `dev`) the version is a variation of the latest common tag with the master/main branch, and has the following format:

 `{MAJOR}.{MINOR}.{PATCH}-{sanitized-branch-name}.{commits-distance}.{hash}`

-On the `dev` branch the format is the following:
+On the development branch the format is the following:

 `{MAJOR}.{MINOR}.{PATCH}-SNAPSHOT.{hash}`